 We support employers to make training choices that can benefit their organisation as a whole and deliver a return on their investment.
 The RTITB Driver CPC CourseBuilder library covers 110 topics all of which aim to improve driver behaviour and are delivered through a wide selection of 35-minute interactive learning sessions which include quizzes, video led discussion, working party style discussions and case study based learning.
 This approach has been developed to engage drivers and offers opportunities to develop a broad range of skills.
 It also enables employers to create Driver CPC courses which are uniquely tailored to their customer and business needs and deliver measurable ROI.

-For more information on RTITB Driver CPC courses for drivers, training providers or employers, click here.
+Find out more information on RTITB Driver CPC courses for drivers, training providers or employers.

 ABOUT THE DATA